qmk/qmk_firmware/keyboards/dz60/keymaps/macos_64/readme.md

 3. Insert the dz60 keyboard while pressing  ```Space+b``` (default)
 4. Flash the firmware

-More details about flashing firmware please check the intruction of QMK.
+More details about flashing firmware please check the [documentation](https://docs.qmk.fm/#/) of QMK.

 ## Base Layer